prometheusresearch/baseline-codebase/src/rex.port/README.rst

     - entity: participation
       select: [code, protocol]

-Sometimes you may want to extract only a subset of all records in the table.
+Sometimes you may want to limit access to a particular subset of all records in the table.
 For this purpose, use attribute ``mask`` when you define the entity.

 For example, to limit the list of ``individual`` to ``proband`` from the ``fos`` study, you can define a port as follows::